Pakachandrashekar12/Movie-Recomendation-system---nDmatrix/README.md

-# Movie-Recomendation-system---nDmatrix
-git
-hjh
-gbjh

-crack Git With VS
-# basic commmands
- git branch
- git add .
- git commit -m
- git checkout
- git push origin
- git pull origin
- git merge
- git

-🎬 Movie Recommendation System

-This project is a Movie Recommendation System built using Python and machine learning techniques.
-It suggests movies to users based on similarities in genres, keywords, cast, and crew.

-🚀 Features

-Recommend movies similar to a given movie

-Uses cosine similarity on feature vectors

-Built with pandas, scikit-learn, NumPy

-Clean and simple implementation

-🛠️ Tech Stack

-Python

-Pandas & NumPy – data handling

-scikit-learn – similarity calculation

-Streamlit / Flask (if you add a web app later)

-our project
+# 🎬 Movie Recommendation System

+This project is a **Movie Recommendation System** built using **Python, Pandas, and Scikit-Learn**.
+It suggests movies to users based on their preferences (such as genre similarity).

+---

+## ✨ Features
+- Simple, lightweight recommendation engine
+- Uses **cosine similarity** to match movies based on genres
+- Can be extended with larger datasets (e.g., TMDB/IMDb)
+- Beginner-friendly and modular code structure

+---

+## 📂 Project Structure
+Movie-Recommendation-system
+│── src/ # Source code for recommendation system
+│ └── recommendation.py
+│── requirements.txt # Project dependencies
+│── README.md # Project documentation
+│── development.md # Development notes
+│── notes.md # Personal notes

+yaml
+Copy code

+---

+## ⚡ How It Works
+1. User inputs a movie they like.
+2. The system finds similar movies using **content-based filtering** (genre similarity).
+3. Recommendations are displayed to the user.

+---

+## 🚀 Getting Started

+### 1. Clone the Repository
+git clone <your-repo-url>
+cd Movie-Recommendation-system

+2. Install Dependencies
+pip install -r requirements.txt

+3. Run the Program
+bash
+Copy code
+python src/recommendation.py

+👩‍💻 Team
+This project was created with collaboration and teamwork by three friends 💡:

+Friend 1 👤

+Friend 2 👤

+Friend 3 👤